Gold Coast Australia So Much More Than Surfers Paradise

 Tangalooma Wrecks are north of Tangalooma Island Resort and can be swum to from the beach.
 Great for snorkelling.

 You may have heard the resort referred to as the Wild Dolphin Resort.
-It gets a bit confusing, but that name comes from the wild dolphins who come in in the evenings and are fed.
+It gets a bit confusing, but that name comes from the wild dolphins that swim to shore each evening and are hand fed at the resort.

 Where is Tangalooma?